 Port Richmond South has a 10.5% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 65.0% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Port Richmond South neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Port Richmond South neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 12.0% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.3% of all neighborhoods in America.

 Did you know that the Port Richmond South neighborhood has more Portuguese and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.5% of this neighborhood's residents have Portuguese ancestry and 10.5% have Puerto Rican ancestry.